jupyter/jupyter_client/docs/messaging.rst

 .. note::

-    The ``session`` id in a message header identifies a unique entity with state, such as a kernel process or client process.
+    The ``session`` ID in a message header identifies a unique entity with state, such as a kernel process or client process.

-    A client session id, in message headers from a client, should be unique among all clients connected to a kernel.
-When a client reconnects to a kernel, it should use the same client session id in its message headers.
-When a client restarts, it should generate a new client session id.
+    A client session ID, in message headers from a client, should be unique among all clients connected to a kernel.
+When a client reconnects to a kernel, it should use the same client session ID in its message headers.
+When a client restarts, it should generate a new client session ID.

-    A kernel session id, in message headers from a kernel, should identify a particular kernel process.
-If a kernel is restarted, the kernel session id should be regenerated.
+    A kernel session ID, in message headers from a kernel, should identify a particular kernel process.
+If a kernel is restarted, the kernel session ID should be regenerated.

-    The session id in a message header can be used to identify the sending entity.
+    The session ID in a message header can be used to identify the sending entity.
-    For example, if a client disconnects and reconnects to a kernel, and messages from the kernel have a different kernel session id than prior to the disconnect, the client should assume that the kernel was restarted.
+    For example, if a client disconnects and reconnects to a kernel, and messages from the kernel have a different kernel session ID than prior to the disconnect, the client should assume that the kernel was restarted.

     The ``subshell_id`` is only used in shell messages of kernels that support subshells (:ref:`kernel_subshells`).
-If it is not included or is ``None`` then the shell message is handled by the parent subshell (main shell), if it is a string subshell id then it is handled by the subshell with that id.
+If it is not included or is ``None`` then the shell message is handled by the parent subshell (main shell), if it is a string subshell ID then it is handled by the subshell with that ID.

 .. versionchanged:: 5.0